Econography: Government Use

 Governments around the globe have many ways of showing the familiar faces of the econography of their region.
 Censuses and other means of representation have been used over the years to get an accurate description of the financial standpoint of the people.
 In the United States, the Census Bureau reports the levels of income of most people that participate in the Census.
 Over the years, these reports have been used as a tool in how Americans spend their money.
 The way in which these reports are evaluated is a useful tool in econography.
 Evaluating American spending over the years allows a pattern to be established and creates a basis for future projections.
 These projections may be able to predict future recessions or times of economic success.
 These patterns can also be compared to other countries during periods of economic recession or periods of war.

 The income levels associated with different time periods throughout American history are an important part of how econography works from a historical standpoint.
 After the obvious adjustment for inflation, a better perspective can be seen on the financial standing of that time period.
-This allows people of today to accurately measure just how bad the Great Depression would be in the present day environment.
+This allows people of today to accurately measure just how bad the Great Depression would be in the present-day environment.
 When given these modified figures, people can more easily conclude the depth of despair that the people living in this time had to endure on a daily basis.
-For example, today, a loaf of bread today can be obtained for under a dollar at the right location; however, during the Great Depression that same loaf of bread may have cost about eight cents.
-The value of eight cents compared to a dollar today would hold little to no merit as time, as well as prices, have changed.
+For example, today, a loaf of bread can be obtained for under a dollar at the right location; however, during the Great Depression, that same loaf of bread may have cost about eight cents.
+The value of eight cents compared to a dollar today would hold little to no merit as time, as well as prices, has changed.
 Now apply the inflation.
 The eight-cent loaf of bread becomes much more than a dollar and a greater burden on your checkbook.
 The quality of the bread of the Great Depression is also below the margin of today's cheaper and more efficiently made counterpart.
 This example illustrates how econography can be used to show differences in not only location but also in generations and in times of increased hardship.